 Why the Plastic Disclosure Project?

 Plastic is an amazing material -- so versatile it has become embedded and almost essential in all human endeavours.
 Plastic uniquely ties many of our companies and communities together, as almost all of us use it in some way.
+You can be part of the discussion of solutions by also joining our Plasticity Forum events, which focus on design, materials, innovation, recycling and solutions that scale, for a reduced waste footprint.

 However, when not recognised as a valuable resource, plastic is often mistreated, with significant impacts: